plncmm/falp-coding/README.md

-# falp-coding
+Official repository for the experiments performed in the paper: Automatic support system for tumor coding in pathology reports in Spanish.

-Official repository for the experiments performed in the paper: Automatic support system for tumor coding in pathology reports in Spanish
+The ner folder contains the code associated with the first step of our system, where the NER models are trained using the Flair framework.
+The coding folder corresponds to the source code used to perform the second step, where pre-trained NER models are used to annotate documents, and then, through our coding method, the codes are assigned.
+Finally, the app folder contains a web app to test the annotations made by the NER model.